Detoxing, Why to Detox From Dairy Products, Detox Symptoms.

 How can you detox from dairy products?
 It's not difficult.
 Really all you have to do is eliminate them from your diet!

 First and foremost, you need to eliminate dairy products from your diet for a minimum of 30 days.
-A 30 day detox will give your body ample time to eliminate toxins and show signs of benefit.
-This 30 day detox includes eliminating cheese, yogurt, milk, and anything else you've consumed that contains dairy from cows or other animals, such as goats.
+A 30-day detox will give your body ample time to eliminate toxins and show signs of benefit.
+This 30-day detox includes eliminating cheese, yogurt, milk, and anything else you've consumed that contains dairy from cows or other animals, such as goats.
 You should even consider looking for hidden dairy products in all items consumed, such as cheese in packages of crackers.

-If you find you just cannot live without certain dairy products, due to flavor or what you are acustomed to consuming, try switching to soy milk, coconut milk, rice milk, or even almond milk.
+If you find you just cannot live without certain dairy products, due to flavor or what you are accustomed to consuming, try switching to soy milk, coconut milk, rice milk, or even almond milk.
 It's OK to eat yogurt and other foods made with these substitutes.

-As with any detox, drink plenty of high quality water.
+As with any detox, drink plenty of high-quality water.
 You should consume at least 64oz per day to flush dairy from your system and keep things "moving".